-Structural materials such as steel, stainless steel, and nickel alloys can generally tolerate gallium service up to the 300-500°C range.
-However, even at ambient temperatures, gallium is particularly aggressive in dissolving aluminum; care should be taken to avoid contact with aluminum components.
+Structural materials such as steel, stainless steel, and nickel alloys can generally tolerate exposure to gallium up to the 300-500°C range.
+However, even at ambient temperatures, gallium is particularly corrosive toward aluminum; care should be taken to avoid contact with aluminum components.

 Like indium, gallium and gallium alloys have the ability to wet to many non-metallic surfaces such as glass and quartz.
-Gently rubbing the gallium alloy onto the surface may help induce wetting.
+Gently rubbing the gallium alloy onto the surface in question may help induce wetting.